 - Power stroke: A spark plug fires (or “sparks”), igniting the air-fuel mixture.
 The expanding heat and pressure drive the piston back downward in its bore.

 - Exhaust stroke: Once the fuel has burned, the piston starts to move back up to its original position, opening the exhaust valve, through which exhaust is released.

-The combustion process is monitored by the knock sensor, crankshaft, and camshaft sensors, which send signals to the engine or powertrain control module (ECM or PCM) if a cylinder misfires.
+The knock sensor, crankshaft, and camshaft sensors monitor the combustion process.
+These sensors send signals to the engine or powertrain control module (ECM or PCM) if a cylinder misfires.
 When you have an engine misfire, you may notice your vehicle is hesitating, has a loss of power, or is even “sputtering” when you press down on the accelerator.

 ‘P0300’ OBD2 fault codes indicate cylinder misfires

 You’ll be able to tell which cylinder misfired based on the OBD2 trouble code sent to the ECM or PCM.
 Misfire codes start with “P0300,” and end with the number of the misfiring cylinder.
 For example, code P3004 indicates a misfire in cylinder 4.